GaryClarke/testing-php-tdd/README.md

 To Set up your development environment, you will need the following installed on your local machine

 1. Composer
-2. Php unit
+2. Pest

-Don’t bother, all these are for your information.
-Every single step is covered in the course.
+All these are for your information.
+The most exciting part is that every single step is covered in the course.

 Happy Coding.